-Storm Water Outfall 01-Zone 12 North at BN5A.
+Storm Water Outfall 01 - Zone 12 North at BN5A.
 BN5A is the Pantex Plant designation for the parking lot located north of operational areas, south of Playa 1, and west of agricultural areas.
 Flow through this outfall consists entirely of storm water and originates in the operational areas of Zone 12 North.
 Storm water flows northward from the outfall through the BN5A ditch and on northward, finally discharging into Playa 1.

-MSGP-required monitoring at Storm Water Outfall 01 was conducted during the second and third quarters of 2016.
+MSGP-required monitoring at Storm Water Outfall 01 was conducted during the first quarter of 2017.
 Monitoring included visual monitoring, pH evaluation and metals analysis.
 Visual examinations showed no abnormalities based on the visual criteria described in the MSGP and pH was normal (6.0 - 9.0 s.u.).
-All metals were below IWQPs in 2016.
+All metals were below IWQPs in 2017.

-Storm Water Outfall 02-Zone 12 East at S. 15th Street.
-Flow through this outfall includes storm water discharges from the eastern portions of Zone 12 South which includes some of the operational areas of the Plant.
+Storm Water Outfall 02 - Zone 12 East at S. 15th Street.
+Flow through this outfall includes storm water discharges from the eastern portions of Zone 12 South, which includes some of the operational areas of the Plant.

-Permit-required monitoring at Storm Water Outfall 02 was conducted during the second and third quarters of 2016.
+Permit-required monitoring at Storm Water Outfall 02 was conducted during the first and third quarters of 2017.
 Monitoring included visual monitoring, pH evaluation and metals analysis.
 Visual examinations showed no abnormalities based on the visual criteria described in the MSGP and pH was normal.
-All metals were below IWQPs in 2016.
+All metals were below IWQPs in 2017.

 Playa 2 is approximately 30 hectares (74 acres) and receives only storm water runoff.
 Playa 2 receives runoff from the northwest side of Zone 11, the north side of Zone 10, and an area of agricultural fields that includes both pasture and cultivated fields.
-Two storm water outfalls, Outfalls 06 and 08, are within the

-Playa 2 basin.
-In 2016, storm water monitoring was conducted at Playa 2 and at both Storm Water Outfalls 06 and 08.
+Two storm water outfalls, Outfalls 06 and 08, are within the Playa 2 basin.
+In 2017, playa monitoring was conducted in Playa 2 and at both Storm Water Outfalls 06 and 08.

-Playa 2 was sampled during September 2016 in the third quarter (Figure 9.5).
-Sampling in June included metals, VOC's and SVOC's.
+Playa 2 was sampled during October 2017 (Figure 9.5).
+Sampling included metals, VOC's and SVOC's.
 Metals analyses during the year were all consistent with historic levels found at the playa and all were below the IWQPs.
 VOCs, and SVOCs were below their respective MDLs.
+Analysis for the organic compound Benzidine was rejected by the laboratory, due to extremely low spike matrix recovery.
 Tritium was below the MCL for drinking water.
-Isotopic radiological analyses for uranium and plutonium were below the DCSs for ingested water.
 Explosives were below their respective MDLs.